Dominic Leone: Seattle Mariners (second stint)

 On August 31, 2023, Leone was claimed off waivers by the Seattle Mariners.
 In 9 appearances for the Mariners, he registered a 4.35 ERA with 10 strikeouts across 10 1/3 innings of work.

 Chicago White Sox

 On February 13, 2024, Leone signed a minor league contract with the Chicago White Sox.
 On March 27, the White Sox selected Leone's contract after he made the team's Opening Day roster.
 After struggling to a 7.04 ERA in 18 games, he was placed on the injured list with right elbow inflammation on May 24.
 Leone was transferred to the 60–day injured list on June 11.
 He was activated on August 5.
-After five more games for Chicago, Leone was placed back on the 60–day injured list with a UCL sprain on August 16, ending his season.
+After five more games for Chicago, Leone was placed back on the 60-day injured list with a UCL sprain on August 16, ending his season.

-On October 26, 2024, Leone announced his retirement from professional baseball via an Instagram post.
+On October 26, 2024, Leone announced his retirement from professional baseball via Instagram.

 Personal life

-Leone and his wife Lauren were married in December 2016.
+Leone and his wife were married in December 2016.